Credit Freeze

 Keep in mind that existing creditors, collection agencies working on their behalf, and government agencies can still access your credit report.
 And you may still receive offers for new credit if you haven’t previously opted out.
 (You can stop pre-approved credit offers by calling 888-5OPTOUT).

-A credit freeze is a good way to ensure further identity theft doesn’t take place, as a simply fraud alert may not be enough to fully protect your credit profile.
+A credit freeze is a good way to ensure further identity theft doesn’t take place, as a simple fraud alert may not be enough to fully protect your credit profile.
 If you’ve been the victim of identity theft recently, you should seriously consider a credit freeze until things blow over.
-It can also prevent damage to your credit score.
-Just remember that it may be frustrating if you need to open a new line of credit, such as a new cell phone plan, insurance policy, credit card, auto lease, or a mortgage.